celpip clb score guide

 Should I plan by overall score or by section score?

 Plan by section score first.
-A single weak skill can block the target even when the other sections look comfortable.
+One weaker skill can hold back a target even when the other sections look comfortable, so identify the lowest required section before choosing the next page.

 Does the CELPIP average score map to a CLB level?